Bassel-Summak/boliveadapter/README.md

 <br />

-- Then you can observe server response like this
+- Then you can observe server response like this.

 ```kotlin
 client.getEmployeeData(url).observe(this@MainActivity, Observer { response->